How is it Treated

-At present, treatments are available only for the symptoms of Parkinson’s disease.
+Treatments are available only for the symptoms of Parkinson’s disease.
+The most effective treatment is levodopa (L-dopa), which makes up for lost dopamine.

 Treatments are available only for the symptoms of Parkinson’s disease.
 None of the currently available treatments can halt or even slow the loss of neurons in Parkinson’s disease.